CS2103AUG2016-W10-C1/addressbook-level4/docs/DeveloperGuide.md

 executed, as well as the input string for the command.
 This object will then be stored into the HistoryDeque.

-The HistoryDeque is utilized by the History and Undo commands, containing snapshots of the Model component at different times.
+The HistoryDeque is utilized by the History and Undo commands, containing snapshots of the Model component at different states.

 <img src="images/CommandTypes.png" width="400"><br>